naacl-org/naacl-2021-website/_pages/calls/industry.md

 - Processing time consideration
 - System combination and hybridization

-Papers highlighting interesting negative results related to real-world applications are welcome.
+Papers highlighting interesting negative results related to real-world applications are also welcome.

 ## Submission